Transition metal oxo complex

 A transition metal oxo complex is a coordination complex containing an oxo ligand.
-Formally O^{2–}, an oxo ligand can be bound to one or more metal centers, i.e. it can exist as a terminal or (most commonly) as bridging ligands.
+Formally O^{2–}, an oxo ligand can be bound to one or more metal centers, meaning it can exist as a terminal or (most commonly) as a bridging ligand.
 Oxo ligands stabilize high oxidation states of a metal.
 They are also found in several metalloproteins, for example in molybdenum cofactors and in many iron-containing enzymes.
 One of the earliest synthetic compounds to incorporate an oxo ligand is potassium ferrate (K_{2}FeO_{4}), which was likely prepared by Georg E. Stahl in 1702.

 Reactivity

 Olation and acid-base reactions

 Sodium decavanadate, one of many polyoxometallate salts.
-The structure illustrates terminal oxo, doubly-bridging oxo, triply bridging oxo, and six-fold bridging oxo ligands.
+The structure illustrates terminal oxo, doubly-bridging oxo, triply-bridging oxo, and sixfold-bridging oxo ligands.

-A common reaction exhibited by metal-oxo compounds is olation, the condensation process that converts low molecular weight oxides to polymers with M-O-M linkages.
-Olation often begins with the deprotonation of a metal-hydroxo complex.
+A common reaction exhibited by metal oxo compounds is olation, the condensation process that converts low molecular weight oxides to polymers with M\sO\sM linkages.
+Olation often begins with the deprotonation of a metal hydroxo complex.
 It is the basis for mineralization and the precipitation of metal oxides.
-For the oxides of d0 metals, V^{V}, Nb^{V}, Ta^{V}, Mo^{VI}, and W^{VI}, the olation process affords polyoxometallates, a large class of molecular metal oxides.
+For the oxides of d^{0} metals, V^{V}, Nb^{V}, Ta^{V}, Mo^{VI}, and W^{VI}, the olation process affords polyoxometallates, a large class of molecular metal oxides.

 Oxygen-atom transfer

 Metal oxo complexes are intermediates in many metal-catalyzed oxidation reactions.
 Oxygen-atom transfer is common reaction of particular interest in organic chemistry and biochemistry.
-Some metal-oxos are capable of transferring their oxo ligand to organic substrates.
+Some metal oxo complexes are capable of transferring their oxo ligand to organic substrates.
 One such example of this type of reactivity is from the enzyme superfamily molybdenum oxotransferase.

 In water oxidation catalysis, metal oxo complexes are intermediates in the conversion of water to O_{2}.

 Hydrogen-atom abstraction

-Transition metal-oxo's are also capable of abstracting strong C–H, N–H, and O–H bonds.
-Cytochrome P450 contains a high-valent iron-oxo which is capable of abstracting hydrogen atoms from strong C–H bonds.
+Transition metal oxo complexes are also capable of abstracting strong C–H, N–H, and O–H bonds.
+Cytochrome P450 contains a high-valent iron oxo which is capable of abstracting hydrogen atoms from strong C–H bonds.